aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

 After we have seen that an encrypted document cannot be opened without a password, we can try to open it by entering the password.

-The following code example demonstrates how to try opening an encrypted document with a password:
+The following code example shows how to try opening an encrypted document with a password:

 {{< highlight csharp >}}
 // Create a document.